 How to Become a Machinist or Tool and Die Maker

-Some community colleges and technical schools have 2-year programs that train students to become machinists.
-These programs usually teach design and blueprint reading, how to use a variety of welding and cutting tools, and the programming and function of computer-numerically controlled (CNC) machines.
+Some community colleges and technical schools have 2-year programs that train students to become machinists or tool and die makers.
+These programs usually teach design and blueprint reading, the use of a variety of welding and cutting tools, and the programming and function of computer numerically controlled (CNC) machines.

 Licenses, Certifications, and Registrations

-Completing a recognized certification program provides machinists and tool and die makers with better job opportunities and helps employers judge the abilities of new hires.
+Completing a certification program provides machinists and tool and die makers with better job opportunities and helps employers judge the abilities of new hires.

 Technical skills.
 Machinists and tool and die makers must understand computerized measuring machines and metalworking processes, such as stock removal, chip control, and heat treating and plating.